SoumyaSubhrajit/React_Notes/Module_1.md

 I will provied you some code example so that you can unserstand what **resuable components** is all about.
 1. Creating a Button Component
 In our example, we're going to create a simple button component.
 We define a React functional component named Button.
-This component represents a button element that users can interact with..
+This component represents a button element that users can interact with.
 ```
 // Example of a React component
 // child component